jain-shantanu/DIRECD_soft/source/Introduction.rst

 The tool currently supports comparison with SOHO/LASCO coronagraph data.
 To start the process, users can navigate to the Comparison page and fill the event date/time.

-**If You Have Calibrated LASCO Files:**
+**If You Have Calibrated Files:**

-- When prompted, select "Yes" to indicate you have pre-calibrated LASCO FITS files.
+- When prompted, select "Yes" to indicate you have pre-calibrated FITS files.

 - Upload your files using the provided interface.

 - The pipeline will automatically overlay your DIRECD-derived cone model onto the coronagraph images.

-**If You Need Calibrated LASCO Files:**
+**If You don't have Calibrated Files:**

 - If you do not have calibrated files, select "No" when prompted.

-- The software provides a calibration routine.
-Navigate to the /Events/ directory on your system.
+- The software will download coronagraph images from Helioviewer for the user selected time

+- The pipeline will automatically overlay your DIRECD-derived cone model onto the coronagraph images.

+**We also provided LASCO calibration routines in IDL - **

 - Locate and run the provided IDL/SolarSoft calibration script.